hjs-spec/api/NEUTRALITY.md

-# HJS Protocol Boundaries Declaration
+# JEP Protocol Boundaries Declaration

 **Version 1.0 | February 18, 2026**

 This document elaborates on the design principles and boundaries defined in the IETF Internet-Draft [draft-wang-hjs-judgment-event](https://datatracker.ietf.org/doc/draft-wang-hjs-judgment-event/).
-HJS is a **structural layer infrastructure** for recording AI decisions, not a system for determining responsibility.
+JEP is a **structural layer infrastructure** for recording AI decisions, not a system for determining responsibility.

 ## I. Core Positioning

-> **HJS records structure.
+> **JEP records structure.
 It does not judge outcomes.**

-The HJS protocol does one thing: **records structured traceable events**.
+The JEP protocol does one thing: **records structured traceable events**.
 It does not define, determine, or guarantee any external responsibility.

 ## II.
 What We Do NOT Do